 - DunPort commits to working with its borrowers to estimate their GHG emissions.
-In FY22, 17% of DunPort portfolio companies (in number) stated that they had measured their carbon footprint (unverified).
+In FY24, 68% of DunPort portfolio companies (in number) stated that they had measured their carbon footprint.
+Additionally, 20% of companies have a carbon reduction plan in place.
 The firm is currently considering supports that we can put in place to support our investees in this exercise. - DunPort is evaluating the introduction of emissions reduction targets, which may be at the level of the portfolio, at the level of individual borrowers, and/or at the level of our own operations.